-The HARMONIE verification system WebgraF has been used to verify the forecasts for the 55-year period.
+The HARMONIE verification system WebgraF has been used to verify the two model forecasts for the 5-year period.
 The forecasts are verified against the same observations that were used for the initial analysis.
 In a reanalysis like this there is a large amount of data as well and a long time period to verify as well as different seasons and areas.
-This will result in a large number of figures if all intersting features is shown.
-So, in an attempt to summarise the verification results, scorecards has been constructed where a few parameters are subjectively evaluated for each decade and compared with the corresponding verification for ERA40 and ERA-Interim.
+So, in an attempt to summarise the verification results, scorecards has been constructed where a few parameters are subjectively evaluated for each decade and compared with the corresponding verification for

+ERA40 and ERA-Interim.
 The scorecards indicate if the HARMONIE-RRA performs better (green triangles), equally good (circles) or worse (red triangles) than the ERA re-analyses.
 If the difference is large there is a bigger triangle in terms of standard deviation (STDV).

 The first scorecard is presented in Figure 15 and shows the temperature (T2m) and relative humidity (RH2m) at 2 meter level, the 10 meter wind speed (U10m) and the surface pressure (PMSL).
-It can be seen that for these surface parameters, except the relative humidity (Rh2m), the HARMONIE-RRA performs better or as good as the ERA re-analyses compared to observations.
-This is somewhat expected since the surface is where the small scale features are more important and the HARMONIE-RRA is run on a higher horizontal resolution that both the ERA re-analyses.
+It can be seen that for these surface parameters, except the relative humidity (Rh2m), the HARMONIE-RRA performs better or as good as the ERA re-analyses compared to observations which is as expected since this is where the small scale features are more important.
 The cloud cover is better compared to ERA40 but not compared to ERA-Interim which probably is an effect of the poor relative humidity.